 Pension benefits available to veterans of:

 You did not have to be in a war zone.
-The time of your service is what counts and must have been other than dishonorably discharged.
+The time of your service is what counts, and you must not have been dishonorably discharged.

-Are there Benefits available for Surviving Spouse of Veteran?
+Are there Benefits available for the Surviving Spouse of a Veteran?

 VA Planning for Pension Eligibility

 Pension benefits have asset and income limits.
 Planning for eligibility is essential for New York veterans.
-There are planning strategies that will help qualify a veteran (or surviving spouse) for benefits.
-This planning must be accomplished prior to applying for a pension benefit.
+There are planning strategies to help qualify them (or a surviving spouse) for benefits.
+This planning must be accomplished before applying for a pension benefit.

 Understanding Veteran Aid & Attendance

-Long-term care, whether at home, in a nursing home, or an assisted living facility can be very costly.
-Many Veterans and their families are unaware of benefits they are entitled to through the Department of Veterans Affairs (“VA”).
+Long-term care, whether at home, in a nursing home, or assisted living facility, can be very costly.
+Many veterans and their families are unaware of the benefits they are entitled to through the Department of Veterans Affairs (VA).

-Aid and Attendance is probably the most common type of pension benefit offered through the VA.
-It may be available to the Veteran or to the surviving spouse of a Veteran in New York.
+Aid and Attendance is probably the most common pension benefit offered through the VA.
+It may be available to the veteran or the surviving spouse of a veteran in New York.

-- Annual family net income is below the yearly limit set by law.
-Annual net income limits.
+- The veteran’s annual family net income meets the limits set by law.

-- Must be disabled.
-For VA pension purposes, disability refers to a person that requires assistance with the activities of daily living (bathing, feeding, dressing, etc.).
-The disability is not related to the veteran’s military service and cannot be due to willful misconduct.
+- They must be disabled.
+For VA pension purposes, disability means they require assistance with the activities of daily living (bathing, feeding, dressing, etc.) or are housebound.
+The disability doesn’t have to be related to military service.

-- A physician must also document the need for the veteran to receive caregiver services.
-Typically, a veteran will receive care in an assisted living facility or non-medical home care services.
+- A physician must document the need for caregiver services.
+Typically, a veteran receives care in an assisted living facility or non-medical home care services.

-- The veteran must have had at least 90 days of active military service, at least one day of which was served during official wartime.
-To have served during wartime, the veteran did not need to see combat or even leave the country.
+- The veteran must have had at least 90 days of active military service and at least one day served during official wartime.
+To have served during wartime, the veteran didn’t need to see combat or leave the country.